rstudio/rmarkdown/authoring_shiny.md

 ### Inputs and Outputs

 You can embed Shiny inputs and outputs in your document.
 Outputs are automatically updated whenever inputs change.
-In this example we create a `numericInput` with the name "rows" and then refer to it's value via `input$rows` when generating output:
+In this example we create a `numericInput` with the name "rows" and then refer to its value via `input$rows` when generating output:

 <pre class="markdown"><code>&#96;&#96;&#96;{r, echo = FALSE}
 numericInput("rows", "How many cars?", 5)